-To become a 21st Century Producer, you need to understand the new sales funnel.
-Because of the changes previously mentioned, the sales funnel is now split into segments.
+To become a 21st Century Producer, you need an understanding of the new sales funnel.
+Because of the changes previously mentioned, the sales funnel is now split in several distinct segments.
 Visualize this as three vertical, interconnected funnels:

 The 21st Century Sales Funnel